basho/basho_docs/source/languages/en/riak/dev/using/data-types.md

 <div class="note">
 <div class="title">Note on counters in earlier versions of Riak</div>
-Counters are the one CRDT available in versions prior to 2.0, introduced in version 1.4.
+Counters are the one CRDT that was available in Riak prior to 2.0 (introduced in version 1.4).
 The implementation of counters in version 2.0 has been almost completely revamped, so if you are using Riak version 2.0 or later we strongly recommend that you follow the usage documentation here rather than documentation for the older version of counters.
 </div>

 ## Setting Up Buckets to Use Riak Data Types